selimhamidou/selimhamidou.github.io/_posts/2023-10-27-I_developed_a_proverbs_maker_on_vlocity.markdown

 ![Dataraptor](/Images/Vlocity_Proverbs_DR_Correct_One.jpg)

 Now, we can verify if our Dataraptor works as expected.
 We go to Preview and add the name of our custom metadata type.
-Tomorrow, if we use a custom metadata type called RamboMdt, we will be able to find it.
+Tomorrow, if we use a custom metadata type called _RamboMdt_, we will be able to find it.
 As you can guess, the Preview mode is for tests(changes are not rolled back though).
 Here you can specify the values of your parameters.
 In real life, Dataraptors are called by other processes.
 It could be a text typed by the user on an Omniscript, it could be the value of the current temperature, it could be anything.
 Here, it's the name of the custom metadata type record, which is given by the Integration Procedure we just began to develop.

 ![DataRaptor Preview](/Images/Vlocity_Proverbs_DR_Preview.jpg)